 Returns the set of all memory clerks that are currently active in the instance of SQL Server.

-To call this from Azure SQL Data Warehouse or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_memory_clerks.
+To call this from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_memory_clerks.

 |Column name||Data type||Description|